Anchor text is the clickable text that users see as a link, and in the source code, is placed within the Anchor tag:

-Include keywords to your Anchor text.
+Include keywords in your Anchor text.

-The Anchor text should contain keywords that are relevant to the targeted search terms as it is an additional signal of the relevancy to the linked page.
+The Anchor text should contain keywords that are relevant to the targeted search terms as it is an additional signal of the relevance to the linked page.
 Insert important keyword phrases in your natural text and link them to relevant pages of your website.

 Avoid using Anchor text over-saturated with keywords.
-Do not focus on the keyword heavy Anchor text as this may cause Google to consider that you use the manipulative methods and, as a result, to scrutinize the site’s link profile more closely.
+Do not focus on the keyword-heavy Anchor text as this may cause Google to consider that you use the manipulative methods and, as a result, to scrutinize the site’s link profile more closely.